 This AJAX-powered page tracks and displays the mouse movement of you and everyone else visiting.
 You can also enter a name and RGB colors, which will be shared.

 This page sends constant requests to a Django-based server, which returns the current state of all active sessions.
 Unfortunately, this page is XHR-only, which means that constant requests must be sent, instead of opening up a socket.

 This is a series of interactive HTML5-based pages.
 The object is to find "Tane" on every page and click to get to the next one.

 These pages were NOT designed or originally implemented by me - the real Tane is by Brian Lee.
 I simply intended to remake Tane without the use of Flash in any way, instead employing jQuery, Canvas, HTML5 Audio, CSS3, and other new technologies.
 I haven't caught up and recreated all pages in the real Tane - mine is still a work in progress.

 Due to numerous incompatibilities, this series of pages will ONLY work in Google Chrome.

-As a big fan of webcomics, I felt like helping one of the most hardworking cartoonists I know, Dave Shabet, take a load-off by retooling and automating his website.
+As a big fan of webcomics, I felt like helping one of the most hardworking cartoonists I know, Allison Shabet, take a load-off by retooling and automating her website.